-Helpful information for applicants to UC San Diego - Fall 2015
+Helpful Information for Fall Applicants to UC San Diego

 Need to update your information?
 Use the guide below to ensure your changes are received and processed correctly.

-Changes to your phone number, email address, and mailing address can be made directly through MyApplication, UC San Diego’s application status portal, once it opens in mid-January.
+Changes to your phone number, email address, and mailing address can be made directly through MyApplication, UC San Diego’s application status portal.
 Learn more about using MyApplication below.

-Use the Freshman Applicant Update Notification Form to notify UC San Diego if you:
+Beginning mid-January use the Freshmen Applicant Update Notification Form to notify UC San Diego if you:

 Note: To access the Freshman Applicant Update Notification Form, you will need your User ID and password.
 These will be created when you log in to MyApplication for the first time.